DigitalGeographyLab/tweetsearcher/README.md

 ### Config files

-Create a credentials file `.twitter_keys.yaml` with a text editor of your choice, copy-paste the template below and replace the consumer key, secret and bearer token with your own:
+Create a credentials file `.twitter_keys.yaml` with a text editor of your choice, copy-paste the template below and replace the consumer key, secret and bearer token with your own, and place it in the directory of the repository:

 ```
 search_tweets_v2: